yasirsharif/Practice-Exams-Platform/eng-comp-y3.md

 - [ ] A bird
       ⬆ Back to Top

-## Passage 9:

-"The children played in the snow.
+### "The children played in the snow.
 They made snowballs and threw them.
 They built a snowman with a carrot nose."

-### Question 17: What did the children make?
+Question 17: What did the children make?

 - [ ] Sandcastles
 - [ ] Mud pies